 Pinnock has used her platform over the last 12 months to raise awareness about the Black Lives Matter movement and, in June 2020, she shared a video on Instagram where she said she felt like the “least favoured” in Little Mix.

-She also appeared on The Talk on Channel 4 with her parents.
-She said when she was growing up, “I just wish that I was more educated on this and I knew that, yeah, your race will hold you back a little bit.
+She also appeared on The Talk, a Chanel 4 documentary in which famous people and their parents spoke about the conversations they had growing up around race.
+During The Talk, Pinnock said: “I just wish that I was more educated on this and I knew that, yeah, your race will hold you back a little bit.
 I just wish I knew that so I could prepare myself.”

 “I want to make this film because I have always been passionate about rights for Black people.
 Conversations surrounding racism and colourism are something I constantly have with my boyfriend and family, and as I have a platform, I want to use that platform to bring this conversation to a wider audience and stand up for my Black and Brown community.
 Systemic racism is complex; through making this documentary I want to learn how I can best lend my voice to the debate so that the young people who look up to me won't have to face what me and my generation have had to.”

 During the one-hour documentary, Pinnock will speak with Dawn Butler about how the MP has handled intense public scrutiny and abuse.
 She will also have a candid conversation with her fiancée Andre Gray about a series of offensive tweets he wrote about Black women in 2012.